Massatrio16/A37M/README.md

-TWRP device tree for Xiaomi Redmi 5 (rosy)
+TWRP device tree for Oppo A37M
 ========================================================

-For building TWRP for MSM8953 models only.